valinsky/blog/content/posts/mocking.md

 ShowRssButtonInSectionTermList: false
 UseHugoToc: false
 ---
 One of the issues I struggled with at the beginning of my engineering journey was understanding how mocking works.
-For some reason I had a hard time wrapping my head around it, and when things finally clicked, I had an unforgettable AHA moment.
-In this article I'll try to reproduce that moment.
-This article is aimed at developers who want to better understand mocking and at my younger self as well.
-I wish I found this article back then.
+For some reason I had a hard time wrapping my head around it, and when things finally clicked, I had an incredibly satisfying AHA moment.
+This article is aimed at developers who are curios about mocking, as well as for my younger self.
+I wish I found this article back when I was still strugling with this concept.

 ### What's mocking